Salto Chisco - Race Horse

 11 years old.
 Presenting (13.7f) — Dato Fairy (IRE) (Accordion (12.0f)) - Trained by Harry Whittington - Horse Racing Trainer

 Salto Chisco is an 11 year old Presenting gelding, he is a big and solid horse and is lightly raced for his age.
 Being by Presenting he would want better ground, but he has shown in his past form that he is quite versatile when it comes to going.
 He absolutely loves his racing and is competitive over hurdles and fences.
-Since joining the club in 2016 he has won 4 times and only been unplaced twice.
-He is such an honest and straightforward horse who even at the age of 11 still seems to be improving with many career best performances last season.
+Since joining the club in 2016 he has won 6 times and only is very rarely unplaced.
+He is such an honest and straightforward horse who even at the age of 11 still seems to be improving with many career best performances this season.
+Salto Chisco is leased from to the British Racing Club.
 See below for his race reviews:

 Salto Chisco's Race Reviews